IGBC/Blog/content/Blog/DRAFT Arch.md

 *Why won't this f***cking printer work*

 So far everything has been working fine with the arch installation.
 Gnome is a f*cking nightmare but that's normal.
 This is a blog post about Arch not Gnome so I won't get into that.
 But now it is time to print something.
-Everyone know's printers only work if you sacrifce a goat, and everyone knows its worse on Linux.
+Everyone knows printers only work if you sacrifice a goat, and everyone knows its worse on Linux.

 The problem comes when you consider the Arch way of packaging things; installing CUPS does not configure anything, leaving you fumbling through wiki and man pages desperate for some simple step by step guide on how to make it work.

 I would love to provide one however after much confusion, deadlines pressing, and doubt that the printer even worked I relented and handed my laptop to someone who knew what they were doing.
-After 30 minutes of frantic black magic he decalared he didn't know why it didn't work.
-At that point and no point again since a peice of paper shot out of the printer containing my document.
+After 30 minutes of frantic black magic he declared he didn't know why it didn't work.
+At that point and no point again since a piece of paper shot out of the printer containing my document.

 The printer has returned to it's coma.